CarlosChicata/data_world_portfolio/Concepts/Data warehouse/Kimball focus/README.md

 ### Time Varying Multivalued Bridge Tables
 `A multivalued bridge table may need to be based on a type 2 slowly changing dimension`.
 For example, the bridge table that implements the many-to-many relationship between bank accounts and individual customers usually must be based on type 2 account and customer dimensions. `In this case, to prevent incorrect linkages between accounts and customers, the bridge table must include effective and expiration date/time stamps`, and the requesting application must constrain the bridge table to a specific moment in time to produce a consistent snapshot.

+### Behavior Tag Time Series
+`Almost all text in a data warehouse is descriptive text in dimension tables.
+Data mining customer cluster analyses typically results in textual behavior tags, often identified on a periodic basis`.
+In this case, the customers’ behavior measurements over time become a sequence of these behavior tags; `this time series should be stored as positional attributes in the customer dimension, along with an optional text string for the complete sequence of tags`.
+The behavior tags are modeled in a positional design because the behavior tags are the target of complex simultaneous queries rather than numeric computations.

 ## Integration via Conformed Dimensions
 Techniques to integrate data from diff erent business processes.